 Trent Junction: the heart of the East Midlands rail network

-- Open Branch Meeting (all members welcome) preceded by Committee Meeting: April or May 2020; date, time and venue tbc.
+- Open Branch Meeting (all members and prospective members welcome) preceded by Committee Meeting: July or August 2020; date, time and venue tbc.

-- Open Branch Meeting (all members welcome) preceded by Committee Meeting: July or August 2020; date, time and venue tbc.
+- Open Branch Meeting (all members and prospective members welcome) preceded by Committee Meeting: September or October 2020; date, time and venue tbc.

 Local Rail User GroupsSome of the Rail User Groups in the East Midlands are mentioned in the text below.
 Others may be found on Railfuture's Regional List of Rail User Groups.
 The Regional List can be downloaded in PDF format here.